 To confirm whether the calendar is on the new sharing platform, you can check the ExtendedFolderFlags in the output of Get-MailboxCalendarFolder.

-If the ExtendedFolderFlags includes "SharedIn", the calendar is on the new sharing platform.
+The user sharing the calendar on the new sharing platform: SharedOut

 Is your shared calendar not yet upgraded?